Acrylic, Plastic and Resin Pens - Think the Need for Speed

 Speed:

-These Acrylester pen blanks throw out chips while getting them down to round.
+Acrylester pen blanks throw out chips while getting them down to round.
+Plastic or Acrylic - not so much.

 These chips will turn to soft plastic flakes if the turning speed is high enough, and are much more pleasant to work with.